Aleadinglight/blog/src/content/blog/build-a-personal-stograge-on-pi4.md

 - **Intuitive**: A clean web interface for uploads, downloads, and browsing
 - **Folder-based**: Organized just like the file systems we're all used to

-Most importantly, I wanted to leverage my existing knowledge of JavaScript/TypeScript and Go to build something robust without reinventing the wheel.
+Most importantly, I wanted to leverage my existing knowledge of JavaScript/TypeScript and the current state of technology for this.
 ## Choosing the Right Tech Stack

 After exploring several options, I settled on a powerful combination: